-Currently the best method is to simply drop and email to email@example.com and someone from our team will be in contact to assist you.
+You can find the most up to date information on our Customer Support page.
+You can create an account there for our ticketing system or simply drop an email to email@example.com and someone from our team will be in contact to assist you.
 If possible please include as much information as you can in the initial support request, this will aid us in fixing your issue as quickly as possible.
-You can find the most up to date information on contacting Customer Support.

 Locating the data files creating during recording sessions can differ slightly depending on your setup and which applications you are using, but generally this is much the same with some small variations in the actual folder names.

 If you are logged into the computer that you performed the recording on, and you are the same user that performed the recording you simply need to open Windows File Explorer and select you Documents folder.
 From here you should see an EmteqLabs folder which then contains at least one more folder level, probably named for the application in use.
 For our SDK Demos this is EmteqVR SDK and finally Upload.
 In here you should find .dab and .json files named with date and time from you current locale.
 This should enable you to locate the specific files you are looking for.
 More detailed instructions can he found here.

 You can find detailed instructions on how to build a Unity VR application here.
 In a nutshell if you already have a Unity Application and you wish to install the EmteqLabs SDK Plugin you can do this via the Unity Package Manager directly from our GitHub repository:

 https://github.com/emteqlabs/emteqvr-unity.git once installed it is advisable to also install the example scenes that are as simple as possible making a helpful guide on how to get going with development or integrating with an existing project.